About the Business Plan Internship

 Selected candidates bring their world-class finance, operations, and strategy talent into some of the most beautiful backdrops and culturally significant sites in the world.
 Each project’s focus varies depending upon park needs and at the end of the program BPI Consultants present their analysis and strategic recommendations to park leadership.
 Recent projects have included improving park financial sustainability through innovative commercial service offerings and increasing visitor safety by optimizing Visitor & Resource Protection staff allocation through predictive analytics.

-Register for our upcoming webinar or watch our pre-recorded webinar to learn more about application details, our selection process, and interns' past work and impact.
+Watch our pre-recorded webinar to learn more about application details, our selection process, and interns' past work and impact.

 "Simply put, the BPI program allows you to get out there!
 The structure and support you receive from the Business Management Group is balanced by the understanding that your work on the ground will reveal the data, perspectives, and insights necessary to help park leaders navigate their largest challenges.
 The projects allow you to take all of your previous experience and consulting techniques and apply them in a place where the opportunity for impact is massive.
 Getting to spend a summer out there, in one of our nation's treasured parks, all the while driving the process and the answer, is even more rewarding than you'd think." - Jeff Wannop, past NPS BPI consultant

 The National Parks BPI program is open to graduate students who are currently enrolled in business, public policy, environmental management, public administration, and related programs.

 Candidates should have strong analytical and project management skills, an interest in consulting, strategic planning, and public sector management, and the desire to contribute to the future of our national parks by improving the parks’ operational and financial health.

 -- Excellent time/project management and analytical skills

 -- Superb oral and written communication skills